Derek-Poe/PSAccel/README.md

 **PowerShell GPU Acceleration Toolkit**

-GPU-accelerated data filtering for PowerShell using Direct3D 11 compute shaders.
+The first fully-native GPU acceleration solution for PowerShell, using Direct3D 11 compute shaders to enable high-speed data filtering directly within scripts.
+No dependencies.
+No wrappers.
+Just raw performance—out-of-the-box on any modern Windows system.

 ---